Language primitive

 In computing, language primitives are the simplest elements available in a programming language.
 A primitive is the smallest 'unit of processing' available to a programmer of a given machine, or can be an atomic element of an expression in a language.

 Primitives are units with a meaning, i.e., a semantic value in the language.
 Thus they are different from tokens in a parser, which are the minimal elements of syntax.

+Types of primitives

-Machine level primitives
+Machine-level primitives

 A machine instruction, usually generated by an assembler program, is often considered the smallest unit of processing although this is not always the case.
 It typically performs what is perceived to be one operation such as copying a byte or string of bytes from one computer memory location to another or adding one processor register to another.

 Microcode primitives

 Many of today's computers, however, actually embody an even lower unit of processing known as microcode which interprets the machine code and it is then that the microcode instructions would be the genuine primitives.
 These instructions would typically be available for modification only by the hardware vendor's programmers.